Ilpolainen/NeuroticDogRace/Documentation/description.md

 ## Technical Problems and Testing

+Main problem with the game for now is bad interface.
+The use of UI is lousy because I have concentrated on other things.
+Especially there are problems with selecting the creatures as the UI elements harass the OnClick() -event on the creatures.
+Also the camera steering is a bad omåplementation from me.
+It needs to be more fun.

 Unit tests can be done with Unity but I used I used them quite a little and mainly to check out if the Neural Networks behaved like they was supposed to.
 Instead I made a lot of debugging with Debug.Log() -function.
 There were so many issues that they are impossible to mention them all or it would take a book to write about them.
 Hardest things were coping with Unitys excecution order.
 I had to make sure that everything was constructed in right order so that there would be no null-pointers.
 In this complex construction it was sometimes hard.
 The last very annoying thing was that in the platform build the execution order was different from the editor play execution order.
 I had to read a lot of Log -reports and proceed line after line to find what happened in bug situations.